annejenel/LIC/README.md

 ## Deployment

-This project includes separate repositories for deployment.
+This project has been deployed previously on Heroku and Vercel for testing purposes.
+You can access the separate repositories for deployment.
 - [Frontend Deployment Repository](https://github.com/shadycodee/LIC-frontend)
 - [Backend Deployment Repository](https://github.com/shadycodee/LIC-backend)